AlaSQL/alasql/README.md

 # AlaSQL

-_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ?skju:?l]_ - AlaSQL is an open source SQL database for Javascript with a strong foucus on query speed and datasource flexibillity for relational data, schemaless data, and graph data.
+_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ?skju:?l]_ - AlaSQL is an open source SQL database for Javascript with a strong focus on query speed and datasource flexibility for relational data, schemaless data, and graph data.
 It works in your browser, Node.js, IO.js and Cordova.

 The library is designed for: